Mexican Chicken Potato Salad

 Taste and adjust the seasoning with additional salt and pepper as needed—remember that the potatoes and chicken will absorb some of these flavors.

-Step 3: Combine and Finish the Salad
+Step 3: Toss and Coat the Ingredients

 • shredded chicken from Step 1